coryshaw1/SteveBot/README.md

 ## Installation
 1. `npm install`
+2. `mongod` if your database isn't started
-2. Create `settings.js` using `example-settings.js`, replacing each variable with your credentials
+3. Create `settings.js` using `example-settings.js`, replacing each variable with your credentials
-3. `node bot.js`
+4. `node index`